 And that really resonated with me.
 So, I always try to connect with characters that I see a bit of myself in that character one way or another, even if it’s aspirational.
 Even if I see that there are some attributes that this character has that I don’t fully possess.
 It makes me feel that I too can have those attributes.
 I find that very empowering.
 But then what do you do when you delve into a character who may seem like a villain and not a nice person maybe to be around?

-I think you always have to have a sense of empathy with whatever character you’re playing, because if you don’t, then you’re judging that character.
-I think every character wants to be loved, wants to be understood.
+I think you always have to have a sense of empathy with whatever character you’re playing.If you don’t, then you’re judging that character.
+Every character wants to be loved, wants to be understood.

 MB: What teasers can you give us about season three?